Emap.FM - Internet Radio for World Wide Ethno Music and Reports

 Back to the festival again, I shall no longer make detail account of every event taking place, but only remind you, if interested, to link on to the website of the festival, whose address is given herein (www.akkordeonfestival.at).
 There you can check the whole month’s programme of the festival.

-On the other hand you can also directly tune in, so to say, to Live Broadcasts of concerts and performances here on EMAP, which is also going to `stream’ into internet live concerts, a service seclusively intended for Emap listeners.
+On the other hand, you can also tune in directly to live broadcasts of concerts and performances here on EMAP, which will also "stream" into live internet concerts, a service designed exclusively for Emap listeners.

 So whether you are in America, Africa, Australia or Alaska, and can so to say receive Emap Internet Radio, keep in mind that you can listen on a 1 to 1-basis to Live concerts performed as far away in Vienna, Austria, Europe, anytime you want in this month long accordion festival.

-And that is one positive role of Emap in this respect, exploiting modern technology and in the process break through barriers and boundries of time, space and distance.
+And that is a positive role for Emap in this regard, using modern technology breaking through the barriers and limitations of time, space and distance.

-So keep in touch with Emap from the 25th of February on, ‘cos there’s going to be great music brought to you Live and direct to you at home or elsewhere computerwise.
+So stay in touch with Emap from 25th February.
+"It's great music to live music that you have at home or elsewhere right from the computer.

-And especially for you, detail Infos. will be provided, either in the Event space or publicised in Emap’s daily programme, of when in particular such concert live streaming would take place.
+And especially for you, detail Infos. will be provided, either in the Event space or released in Emap’s daily programme, of when in particular such concert live streaming would take place.

-It so great and exciting that such possibility is available and made use of.
+It's so great and exciting that such a possibility is available and used.

-For those who have the interest and want to revise what I have presented here in this programme – (in fact I did present it with a script) – you can retrieve and read the script from Emap’s archive.
+For those who are interested and want to revise what I have presented here in this program (in fact I have presented it with a script), you can retrieve and read the script from the Emap archive.

-I hope that you have received me `clear and well´ just as I have reached you, so give us a hint, a feedback proper.
+I hope you have received me "clearly and well" as I have reached you, so give us a hint, a proper feedback.

-So thankyou so much for listening in and would want to leave with a final accordion number from >C.J.Chenier & The Red Hot Party” with a Zydeco number called “Zydeghost” from the album called `Step It Up`- doing the accordion Cajun-Blues style.
+Thank you for listening and ending with a final accordion number from "C.J.Chenier & The Red Hot Party" with a Zydeco number called "Zydeghost" from the album "Step It Up" - Doing the Accordion Cajun - Blue style.

-I wish then all the best, take care and goodbye for now from me Phillip Lamasisi and the Emap Team.
+I wish you all the best, take care and goodbye to me Phillip Lamasisi and the Emap team.